dherault/serverless-offline/README.md

   - serverless-offline # runs last so your code has been pre-processed and dynamo is ready
 ```

-That works because all those plugins listen to the `offline:start:init` to do their processing.
+That works because all those plugins listen to the `offline:start:init` hook to do their processing.
 Similarly they listen to `offline:start:end` to perform cleanup (stop dynamo db, remove temporary files, etc).

 ## Credits and inspiration